-For example, a light skinned Indian landlord who rejects a darker skinned Pakistani may be sued for race, color and national origin discrimination.
+• For example, a light skinned Indian landlord who rejects a darker skinned Pakistani may be sued for race, color and national origin discrimination.

-In the near future, recipients of federal financial assistance may also be subject to affirmative obligations to ensure equal access to their programs and activities by so-called "LEP persons," those who do not speak English as their primary language, or who have a limited ability to read, write, speak, or understand English.
-HUD has yet to issue final guidance on this subject.4
+Recipients of federal financial assistance are also subject to affirmative obligations to ensure equal access to their programs and activities by "LEP persons," those who do not speak English as their primary language, or who have a limited ability to read, write, speak, or understand English.
+HUD issued final guidance on this subject.